Slackware: Design philosophy

 The design philosophy of Slackware is oriented toward simplicity, software purity, and a core design that emphasizes lack of change to upstream sources.
 Many design choices in Slackware can be seen as a heritage of the simplicity of traditional Unix systems and as examples of the KISS principle.
 In this context, "simple" refers to the simplicity in system design, rather than system usage.
-Thus, ease of use may vary between users: those lacking knowledge of command line interfaces and classic Unix tools may experience a steep learning curve using Slackware, whereas users with a Unix background may benefit from a less abstract system environment.
-In keeping with Slackware's design philosophy, and its spirit of purity, most software in Slackware uses the original configuration mechanisms supplied by the software's authors; however, for some administrative tasks, distribution-specific configuration tools are delivered.
+Thus, ease of use may vary between users; those lacking knowledge of command-line interfaces and classic Unix tools may experience a steep learning curve using Slackware, whereas users with a Unix background may benefit from a less-abstract system environment.
+In keeping with Slackware's design philosophy and its spirit of purity, most software in Slackware uses the original configuration mechanisms supplied by the software's authors; for some administrative tasks, though, distribution-specific configuration tools are delivered.

 Development model

-There is no formal issue tracking system and no official procedure to become a code contributor or developer.
+No formal issue tracking system and no official procedure is needed to become a code contributor or developer.
 The project does not maintain a public code repository.
 Bug reports and contributions, while being essential to the project, are managed in an informal way.
 All the final decisions about what is going to be included in a Slackware release strictly remain with Slackware's benevolent dictator for life, Patrick Volkerding.

 The first versions of Slackware were developed by Patrick Volkerding alone.
 Beginning with version 4.0, the official Slackware announce files list David Cantrell and Logan Johnson as part of the "Slackware team".
 Later announce statements, up to release version 8.1, include Chris Lumens.
 Lumens, Johnson and Cantrell are also the authors of the first edition of "Slackware Linux Essentials", the official guide to Slackware Linux.
 The Slackware website mentions Chris Lumens and David Cantrell as being "Slackware Alumni", who "worked full-time on the Slackware project for several years."
 In his release notes for Slackware 10.0 and 10.1 Volkerding thanks Eric Hameleers for "his work on supporting USB, PCI, and Cardbus wireless cards".
 Starting with version 12.0 there is, for a second time, a team building around Volkerding.
 According to the release notes of 12.2, the development team consists of seven people.
 Future versions added people.
 Since version 13.0, the Slackware team seems to have core members.
 Eric Hameleers gives an insight into the core team with his essay on the "History of Slackware Development", written on October 3–4, 2009 (shortly after the release of version 13.0).